Antonio Baratti

 Antonio Baratti (or Baratta; 7 January 1724, in Belluno (not in Florence as some sources say) – 28 July 1787, in Venice) was an Italian engraver, etcher and printmaker.

 Baratti was educated in the workshop of Joseph Wagner in Venice, later together with Fabio Berardi and Francesco Bartolozzi.
 Baratti studied and worked for a time at an engraver's workshop in Bassano del Grappa.

-He married Valentina Monaco and opened his own workshop in which he was supported by his wife and his three sons Domenico, Tommaso (or Tomaso) and Pietro and soon also by the pupils Antonio Sandi and Giuseppe Daniotto.
+He married Valentina Monaco and opened his own workshop in which he was supported by his wife and his three sons, Domenico, Tommaso (or Tomaso) and Pietro and soon also by the pupils Antonio Sandi and Giuseppe Daniotto.

 He engraved single-sheet prints and prints as parts of larger publications.
 Among the motives are portraits and about 140 religious themed works, those after works by Paolo Veronese, Francesco Vanni, Guido Reni, Giovanni Battista Piazzetta and Pietro Antonio Novelli.

 Baratti died on 28 July 1787 in Venice.

+Biography

+Born in Belluno on 7 January 1724, he was educated at Joseph Wagner (engraver) workshop in Venice.
+He studied and worked at an engraver's workshop in Bassano del Grappa until, after marrying Valentina Monaco, he opened his own workshop in which he was joined by his wife and three sons Domenico, Tommaso (or Tomaso) and Pietro and soon also by pupils Antonio Sandi and Giuseppe Daniotto.

+He engraved single-sheet prints and prints as parts of larger publications.
+Motifs include portraits and about 140 religious-themed works, those inspired by works by Paolo Veronese, Francesco Vanni, Guido Reni, Giovanni Battista Piazzetta, and Pietro Antonio Novelli.

+Baratti died in Venice on 28 July 1787.